 The graphics are all quite good for the time but the view screen is somewhat small.
 The designers could perfectly rearrange the size of the other screens (character items, movement arrows, portrait, etc) in order to make the view screen bigger.

-So, not only I recommend this game as an introduction to dungeon crawlers in general or to the D&D franchise, but I also recommend it as test drive of sorts for possible characters you can imagine.
+So, not only do I recommend this game as an introduction to dungeon crawlers in general or to the D&D franchise, but I also recommend it as test drive of sorts for possible characters you can imagine.

 And you can buy it here at GOG.com bundled together with another D&D RPG, Menzoberranzan.